 - matters that protect and promote the right of access to socio-economic rights as enshrined in the Bill of Rights.

-Services providers are invited to submit written proposals for the rendering of impact legal services together with a merit report on the prospects of success in the format outlined in section 126.96.36.199 of the Legal Aid Guide.
-All such proposals must be forwarded to the Impact Litigation Unit on 5th Floor, Legal Aid House, 29 De Beer Street, Braamfontein, Tel 011 877 2000 or Fax 011 877 2222, E-mail XolisiweN@legal-aid.co.za
+Services providers are invited to submit proposals for the rendering of strategic legal services in the format outlined in section 7.2 of the Legal Aid Manual.
+All such proposals must be forwarded to the Strategic Litigation Unit on 1st Floor, Legal Aid House, 29 De Beer Street, Braamfontein, Tel 011 877 2000 or Fax 011 877 2222, Email XolisiweN@legal-aid.co.za

 Legal Aid South Africa prefers proposals that are aligned with our strategic priorities, which we publish annually.
 We will also consider other proposals that improve the lives of the poor.

-Every proposal must include a merit report, as set out in paragraphs 7.3.2 and 11.3 of the 2009 Legal Aid Guide.
-A proposal for the rendering of Impact legal services must be in writing and set out the following:
+Every proposal must align with the prescripts detailed in section 7.2 of the Legal Aid Manual.
+A proposal for the rendering of strategic legal services must be in writing and set out the following:

-- The nature and extent of the proposed legal services as well as evidence that the services offered will benefit a substantial number of indigent people.
+- the nature and extent of the proposed legal services, as well as evidence that the services offered will benefit a substantial number of indigent and/or vulnerable people.

-- A detailed budget setting out details of each of the stages of litigation and the total expenditure planned at each stage, including cash flows and when the said funds would likely be required.
+- a detailed budget for the strategic litigation services, setting out details of each of the stages of litigation and the total expenditure planned at each stage.
+This must be in accordance with the Strategic Litigation Fees Guidelines.

-If you would like to know more about our Impact Litigation programme, you can read our Impact Litigation booklet:
+If you would like to know more about our Strategic Litigation programme, you can read through our Strategic Litigation booklets: